Budget Season

 Senator Paul Mark (third from left) visits Southern Berkshire Ambulance Squad, with Board Member John Halbreich, COO Kevin Wall, and President Jim Santos.

 State Senator Paul Mark visited our station this fall to learn about our operations and the challenges facing rural EMS in Massachusetts.
-Senator Mark has been a strong advocate for EMS funding at the state level, and we appreciated the opportunity to walk him through our facility and discuss the structural pressures our service faces.
+Senator Mark has been a strong advocate for EMS funding at the state level.

 The Berkshire Argus featured Southern Berkshire Ambulance Squad.